Irvine Drug Abuse: Trends, Statistics, and How to Find Help

 For others, addictions begin due to workplace pressures.
 They lean on substances to help them cope with their jobs and the struggles they must deal with every day.
 In time, the drugs become a critical part of life that they have no control over.

 No matter how your addiction began, there are treatments available that can help you get control once more.
 Many of the treatments you need are available right here in Irvine.
-There are publically funded or charitable programs nearby that can help you get care even if you can’t pay for it, and there are private-pay options that can help you get control too.
+There are public funded or charitable programs nearby that can help you get care even if you can’t pay for it, and there are private-pay options that can help you get control too.

 Where to Find Help in Irvine, California